Melody of Murder

-The Melody of Murder, (Original Title: Mordets Melodi), is a 1944 Danish film noir directed by Bodil Ipsen and starring Gull-Maj Norin and Poul Reichhardt.
+The Melody of Murder, (Original Title: Mordets Melodi), is a 1944 Danish suspense/horror film directed by Bodil Ipsen and starring Gull-Maj Norin and Poul Reichhardt.

 Plot

 The dark tale revolves around a sexually ambiguous serial killer, whose crimes are committed to a French cabaret song.
 The police suspect a chanteuse who sings the same tune during her performances.